Joshua-Togeh/MySQL-Projects/README.md

-# Phone shop database design
+# Online Phone shop database design
 In this project I build a simple database to hold information about phones available in an online shop.
 The project’s main goal is to practice the basic SQL operations such as: